Technological determinism: Influence of Karl Marx and Expansion by Clarence Ayres

 Although Veblen is credited with coining the core ideas behind technological determinism, the influence of Karl Marx on these ideas is also significant.
 Marx argued that technology drives historical change by shaping the "material base" of society.
 For instance, he suggested that the railway in colonial India would challenge and erode the caste system by introducing new economic activities and altering social hierarchies.
 Later, Clarence Ayres, a 20th-century economist inspired by Veblen, expanded on these ideas by introducing the concept of "technological drag."
 According to Ayres, technology progresses as a dynamic, self-generating force, while traditional institutions often lag, resisting the transformative potential of technological change.
 Ayres' theory further solidified technological determinism, emphasizing the inevitable clash between technological progress and social conservatism.

 Explanation

 Technological determinism seeks to show technical developments, media, or technology as a whole, as the key mover in history and social change.
 It is a theory subscribed to by "hyperglobalists" who claim that as a consequence of the wide availability of technology, accelerated globalization is inevitable.
 Therefore, technological development and innovation become the principal motor of social, economic or political change.

-Strict adherents to technological determinism do not believe the influence of technology differs based on how much a technology is or can be used.
-Instead of considering technology as part of a larger spectrum of human activity, technological determinism sees technology as the basis for all human activity.